Robjack19/notify.moe-extractor/README.md

-# using python web scrapes to users animelist api and returns animeId and status
+# Using python web scrapes to scrape users animelist/api and returns animeId and status